The Time Value Of Our Home

 What happens if our home continues to remain on the market?

-The market moves on fast and so if our home continues to remain on the market, it can become a stagnant and stale property!
+The market moves on fast, and so if our home continues to remain on the market long after the hot period has ended, it can become a stagnant and/or stale property!

 As mentioned earlier, both existing buyers and new buyers entering the market generally tend to largely favour and prioritise newer and fresher properties over older ones, so stagnant and stale properties especially diminish buyer confidence due to social proof affirmation!

 The longer a property is stagnant on the market, the more likely and often it is to get rejected by buyers over newer and fresher properties, again due to social proof affirmation.
-And the more it gets rejected, the longer it remains stagnant, eventually becoming stale on the market!
+And the more the property gets rejected, the longer it remains stagnant, eventually becoming stale on the market!

-This creates the problem of what I personally call the stigma cycle (or the stigma trap).
+This creates the problem of what I personally refer to as the stigma cycle (or the stigma trap).

 THE STIGMA CYCLE

-Even a price reduction itself can play a role in the stigma cycle, as this can also contribute to diminishing buyer confidence, again from social proof affirmation!
+Even a price reduction can play an undesired role in the stigma cycle, as this can also contribute to diminishing buyer confidence, again from social proof affirmation!

-In fact, a price reduction compounded by continued stagnation on the market, as well as continued buyer rejections, can lead to successive price reductions, further stagnation and further rejections!
+In fact, continued buyer rejections compounded by continued stagnation on the market, as well as compounded by a price reduction, can lead to further rejections, further stagnation, and further price reductions, i.e. successive price reductions!

 THE STIGMA CYCLE INCLUDING PRICE REDUCTION